Fatigue-PINN: Physics-Informed Fatigue-Driven Motion Modulation and Synthesis: Results

 \subsection{Accuracy Results}

-In Table \ref{tab3} we provide the Normalised Root Mean Squared Error (NRMSE) values for joint-specific ID and FD models of Fatigue-PINN framework across different actions. \comm{NRMSE is a scale invariant measure given by Eq.(\ref{eq:8}):
+In Table \ref{tab3} we provide the Normalised Root Mean Squared Error (NRMSE) values for joint-specific ID and FD models of the Fatigue-PINN framework across the motion trials of an action.
+These NRMSE values are average values computed from the results of the three validation folds for each motion type, namely waving, punching, and throwing. \comm{NRMSE is a scale-invariant measure given by Eq.(\ref{eq:8}):

-where $max(\textbf{y})$ and $min(\textbf{y})$ are the maximum and minimum values across all time points for the ground truth joint angle/torque data.
-Therefore, }NRMSE values indicate the discrepancies between ground truth and predicted joint angles/torques during the testing of the models, thus, smaller values signify good accuracy.
-As observed in Table \ref{tab3} all values are $<1$ , consequently, our models perform quite well in new (unseen) data.
+where $max(\textbf{y})$ and $min(\textbf{y})$ are the maximum and minimum values across all time points for the ground-truth joint angle/torque data.
+Therefore, }NRMSE values indicate the discrepancies between ground-truth and predicted joint angles/torques during the testing of the models, thus, smaller values signify good accuracy.
+As observed in Table \ref{tab3} all values are $<1$, consequently, our models perform quite well in new (unseen) data.

 \comm{ }